runtimerobotics/fusion360-urdf-ros2/README.md

   <img src="img/scripts_ui.png" alt="Scripts and Add-Ins UI">
 </p>

-Click on the *Green +* icon and browse the extracted script folder as shown below.
+Click on the *Green +* icon and choose Script or add-in from device.
+This will show a an open file dialog option to select the extracted script folder as shown below.
 The folder we have to browse is *Fusion_URDF_Exporter_ROS2*.

 <p align="center">